 1) sad little girl (aka little gracie)

 One of the most remarkable things about Bonaventure Cemetery is the many statues, ornaments, and adornments that decorate the tombs.
-It almost feels more like an art museum than a cemetery.
 You could spend all day in Bonaventure Cemetery admiring the beauteous tombs.
 But this list will point you towards the Can’t-Miss Graves.
 Just remember the Bird Girl isn’t here anymore because people kept messing with her.

-This Sad Little Girl is more properly known as Little Gracie.
-Gracie Watson was the daughter of the manager of a posh hotel in Savannah.
+This Sad Little Girl is more properly known as Little Gracie, the daughter of the manager of a posh hotel in Savannah.
 Apparently she entertained the guests by being so cute.
 It’s just like a Shirley Temple movie, if Shirley died of pneumonia at a tragically young age, and then her parents left her dead body and went off to get buried in New England.

 Now many people who come to Bonaventure Cemetery leave Little Gracie a present, since she is all alone.
 I gave her a dime.
 That might sound cheap, but a dime went a lot further in Gracie’s day.

 The Mercer family has lived in Savannah for ages, though they were in Princeton, New Jersey during the American Revolution.
 Traditionally most of the Mercer men have been lawyers who ended up going to prison.